Christoph16478/iq/iq_java.md

 ----

-**Write a java program to check if any number given as input is the sum of 2 prime numbers.**
+**Write a java program to check if any number given as input is the sum of 2 prime numbers?**

 Example :